 Table of Contents

-- Dual Channel DDR5 – Is there an Improvement?
+- DDR5: Is there an improvement?

 - Do the new AMD CPUs support DDR5 Dual Channel?

-Single-channel DDR4 saw an unlikely performance gain by using two lower-capacity RAM sticks instead of one high-capacity stick.
+Single-channel DDR4 saw an unlikely performance gain using two lower-capacity RAM sticks instead of one high-capacity stick.
 Its 64-bit architecture made it inefficient, a problem that two individual 32-bit channels (or Dual Channel) of DDR5 tackle well.
 And with a higher burst length of 16bytes (BL16), a DDR5 dual channel with a single stick should perform better than a DDR4.
 Right?

 Dual Channel DDR5 Vs. Single Channel DDR4